Tackling Daily Fantasy Football with Data Science

 As opposed to drafting one team of real-life players and tracking their production throughout the whole season – as typical fantasy football leagues are like – DFS companies (like DraftKings and FanDuel) have attempted to ratchet up the competition and excitement by turning those season-long competitions into hundreds of daily and weekly competitions where players can draft as many teams as they want.
 The prize pools of these competitions are also massive; players can win up to $1 million bucks by being good at DFS!

 Unfortunately, having never played…I’m probably not very good at DFS.
 But this struck me as a problem well-suited for predictive modeling.
-Once I saw how easily the DataRobot platform makes model building by automating huge parts of the process, I thought this would be a good modeling experiment to see if – with the right data, a powerful Enterprise AI platform, and some advice from the right subject matter expert – this DFS novice could compete!
+Once I saw how easily the DataRobot AI Cloud platform makes model building by automating huge parts of the process, I thought this would be a good modeling experiment to see if – with the right data, a powerful AI Cloud platform, and some advice from the right subject matter expert – this DFS novice could compete!

 Method to My Madness

 Like any good data scientist, the first step to my project was to frame and understand the “business problem” by talking to a subject matter expert; in this case, a DataRobot employee, Gareth Goh, who used to be a professional DFS player and 2018 DraftKings World Championship qualifier.
 He outlined the basic framework for what we were trying to solve: